Yandex Cloud

 CLI

-1. In the management console, select a folder where you want to link a server to a backup policy.
+1. In the management console, select the folder where you want to associate a server with a backup policy.

 3. In the left-hand panel, select Backup policies.

-4. Select the policy to link the server to.
+4. Select the policy to associate your server with.

 5. Under Attached resources, click Attach a VM.